Key takeaways

 How Docupilot protects you against duress disputes

-1. Digital signatures with audit trails
+1. Digital signatures with full audit trails

 - Timestamps of when the document was opened, reviewed, and signed